Section Image

 School district includes five community schools

 “We have a wonderful school system,” says Noble, a retired teacher.
 “There are multiple elementary schools, a junior high, and a high school with lots of sports activities.”
-Douglas Elementary and Jefferson Elementary school, which serves students through second grade, do not have Niche scores.
+Douglas Elementary and Jefferson Elementary schools, which serve students through second grade, do not have Niche scores.
 Lincoln Elementary School, which serves third and fourth graders, earns a B from Niche, and Logan Junior High, which serves fifth through eighth graders, earns a C-plus.
 Those four make up Princeton Elementary School District 115, rated B-minus by Niche.
 Princeton Township High School, which also earns a B, is rated as the second-best high school in Bureau County.
 Students can transfer out of district, but parents would have to cover the costs, including transportation and tuition fees.

 Amtrak connection to Chicago is a popular amenity